james0505/website4test/README.md

 # Project Title
-Website used for web testing practice
+Website used for automation test

 ## Descripton
-This repo contains all source codes for the test website.
+This repo contains all source codes for building a test website.

 ## Getting started
 ### Dependencies
 * Web host server

 ### Installing
 * copy the folders from the repo and paste into a webserver
-* or download all code to your local repo and then upload onto your webserver
+* or download all code to your local repo and then upload on your webserver

 ### Executing program
-Enter url in your browser and press Enter key
+Enter website url in your browser and press Enter key

 ## Help